-This is not an extensive review of Sansin Stain as much as the sharing of our experience with the Sansin SDF product.
+This is not an extensive review of Sansin Stain as much as it is the sharing of our experience with the Sansin SDF product.
 We used Sansin Stain before but never as much as we did last year.

 Exterior staining in cold climates is challenging and most exterior painters in Toronto avoid taking the risk.
 The winters are long and cold and the summers short and humid.
 Staining decks and wood structures under these conditions is not ideal.
 Manufacturers don’t want you staining in the sun or during humid conditions.
 They also caution about rain 48 hours before and 24 hours after staining.
 To make it even worse, a busy contractor must incorporate these ideal conditions into a packed summer schedule.